kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynRankView.md

 Template parameters other than `DataType` are optional, but ordering is enforced.
 That means for example that `LayoutType` can be omitted but if both `MemorySpace` and `MemoryTraits` are specified, `MemorySpace` must come before `MemoryTraits`.

   * `DataType`: Defines the fundamental scalar type of the `DynRankView`.
 The basic structure is `ScalarType`.
 Examples:
-    * `double`: A DynRankView of `double` - dimensions are passed as arguments to the constructor, the number of which determine the rank.
+    * `double`: a `DynRankView` of `double`, dimensions are passed as arguments to the constructor, the number of which determine the rank.
-  * `LayoutType`: determines the mapping of indices into the underlying 1D memory storage.
+  * `LayoutType`: Determines the mapping of indices into the underlying 1D memory storage.
 Custom Layouts can be implemented, but Kokkos comes with some built-in ones:
-    * `LayoutRight`: strides increase from the right most to the left most dimension.
+    * `LayoutRight`: Strides increase from the right most to the left most dimension.
 The last dimension has a stride of one.
 This corresponds to how C multi dimensional arrays (`[][][]`) are laid out in memory.
-    * `LayoutLeft`: strides increase from the left most to the right most dimension.
+    * `LayoutLeft`: Strides increase from the left most to the right most dimension.
 The first dimension has a stride of one.
 This is the layout Fortran uses for its arrays.
-    * `LayoutStride`: strides can be arbitrary for each dimension.
+    * `LayoutStride`: Strides can be arbitrary for each dimension.
   * `MemorySpace`: Controls the storage location.
-If omitted the default memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`)
+If omitted, the default memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`)
-  * `MemoryTraits`: Sets access properties via enum parameters for the templated `Kokkos::MemoryTraits<>` class.
-Enums can be combined bit combined.
-Posible values:
+  * [[`MemoryTraits`|Kokkos::MemoryTraits]]: Sets access properties via enum parameters for the templated `Kokkos::MemoryTraits<>` class.
+Enums can be bit combined.
+Possible values:
     * `Unmanaged`: The DynRankView will not be reference counted.
 The allocation has to be provided to the constructor.
     * `Atomic`: All accesses to the view will use atomic operations.
     * `RandomAccess`: Hint that the view is used in a random access manner.
-If the view is also `const` this will trigger special load operations on GPUs (i.e. texture fetches).
+If the view is also `const`, this will trigger special load operations on GPUs (i.e. texture fetches).
     * `Restrict`: There is no aliasing of the view by other data structures in the current scope.

 ### Requirements: